Bergen Wind Academy - Wednesday, June 17

 Certification & class - any follow-up after farms are installed?
 Regional differences, and what is the considerations in respect of fixed versus floating farms?

-by Sille Grotheim, Global Segment Director Floating Offshore Wind at DNV
+by Sille Grjotheim, Global Segment Director Floating Offshore Wind at DNV

 Lunch